decoalitie/desering.org/en/testtafel.md

 		<h1>TestTafel</h1>

     <p>
-    TestTafel is a restaurant that pops up every Friday to serve a 7 course meal (including amuses, bread, and coffee bites) for just €20.
+    TestTafel is a restaurant that pops up every Friday and Saturday to serve a 7 course meal (including amuses, bread, and coffee bites) for just €20.
 Our menu is an eclectic collection of recipes we have been wanting to make for years, dishes stolen from our favourite chefs, and recipes found in obscure cookbooks.
     </p>

     <p>